AdaCore/training_material/courses/ada_essentials/140_access_types/01-introduction.rst

 Access Types Design
 ---------------------

-* A memory-addressed object is called an :dfn:`access type`
+* An :dfn:`access type` is used to create objects by allocating space on the heap

-* Objects are associated with :dfn:`pools` of memory
+* Access objects are associated with :dfn:`pools` of memory

   - Different allocation / deallocation policies
   - Each access type is unique - no conversion possible